Call for Colloquia

 Course Types

-The Honors curriculum hosts both new and established courses.
-Any course in the OSU General Catalog can be offered as an Honors course using the departmental designator with an “H” suffix (e.g., GEO 300H).
+The honors curriculum hosts both new and established courses.
+Any course in the OSU General Catalog can be offered as an honors course using the departmental designator with an “H” suffix (e.g., GEO 300H).
 The HC designator is also available, along with departmental topics numbers at all levels (x99H).
-Each Honors course is classified into one of three types: Honors sections of Baccalaureate Core Courses (BCC), Honors Colloquia (one or two credits), and Honors Electives.
+Each honors course is classified into one of three types: honors sections of Baccalaureate Core courses (BCC), honors colloquia (one or two credits), and honors electives.

 Honors Sections of Baccalaureate Core Courses